MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 #### [Current Experience](#tab/current-experience)
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
-2. Open the customer card for a customer that will be eligible for invoice discounts.
+2. Open the customer page for a customer that will be eligible for invoice discounts.
 3. In the **Invoice Disc.
 Code** field, select a code for the relevant invoice discount terms to use to calculate invoice discounts for the customer. <!--Looks like I can only choose customers in this list-->

 > [!NOTE]